elijah-ng/Minimal-Model-Reasoning-with-Machine-Learning-Models/README.md

 1*) On Windows, run WSL2, and install Ubuntu. <br>
 2*) Run the WSL2 Ubuntu instance. <br>
 3) Within WSL2 Ubuntu instance, create a Conda virtual environment and ensure it is activated. <br>
-4) Follow the "Setup" instructions from the original repository. <br>
+4) Follow the "Setup" instructions from the original project repository.
+You may skip the steps on creating a Python virtual environment since we will be using the Conda virtual environment. <br>
 5) Run Jupyter Notebook using `jupyter-notebook --no-browser`.
 Click on the local host link to launch Jupyter Notebook in your browser. <br>
 6) In Jupyter Notebook, navigate to "python/src" and open "minimalmodel.ipynb".
 7) At the top bar, go to "Kernel" > "Change kernel" and ensure the Conda virtual environment's kernel is selected^. <br>